 Beginning in 1997, Slaggert became involved in coaching Michigan Select teams.
 During the summer of 2000, he coached the Michigan Select 15 Junior Olympic Festival Team.
 In 1998, he served as a head coach at the Michigan State Select 16 Festival helping evaluate players who were competing for a chance to play in the national tournament.
 In the summer of 1997, Slaggert served as an assistant coach for Team Michigan at the United States Select 15 Festival.
 From 1997 to 2004, he served as a head coach and evaluator at the Michigan State Bantam Camp in Big Rapids, Michigan.

 Slaggert received his Bachelor of Arts degree from Notre Dame in 1989.
 He then went on to earn his master’s degree in physical education from Ohio University in 1991.
 A right wing for the Irish from 1986-89, Slaggert totaled seven goals and six assists over 55 games during his three-year Notre Dame career.

 Slaggert’s first venture into coaching came in 1989 with the Amerisport International European Hockey Tour and he returned to Notre Dame in 1992.

 Slaggert and his wife, Tara, were married in the summer of 1996.
 The couple resides in South Bend with their hockey-playing sons Graham, Landon and Carter.
-Graham joined the Irish as a freshman for the 2018-19 season, while Landon is slated to join Graham and Andy for the 2020-21 season.
+Graham has joined the Irish as a freshman for the 2018-19 season.